SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 If you spot a bug or want to make a small fix to the site, pull requests are welcome.
 If you have a feature request, a good first step is to look through the [list of open issues](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues) and see if it’s already under discussion.
 If it’s not, please [open a new issue](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/new/choose).

 For feature development, we prefer to receive issues rather than completed pull requests.
 After a discussion, if the enhancement you’re proposing fits well with our vision for the index, we’ll encourage you to take it to a pull request.

+---

+<h3 id="api">Is there an API?</h3>

+Not right now.
+The Swift Package Index is in a period of rapid development right now and we'd like the flexibility to change things around at this stage in the project's life.
+It's on the list for the future though!